wojtekmaj/react-pdf/README.md

 The following browsers are supported in React-PDF v7:

-- Chrome ≥87
+- Chrome ≥88
-- Edge ≥87
+- Edge ≥88
 - Safari ≥14.1
 - Firefox ESR

 You may extend the list of supported browsers by providing additional polyfills (e.g. for `Promise.allSettled`) and configuring your bundler to transpile `pdfjs-dist`.

-If you need to support older browsers, you will need to use React-PDF v5.
+If you need to support older browsers, you will need to use React-PDF v6 or v5.

 If you need to support Internet Explorer 11, you will need to use React-PDF v4.